-Making Your Food Resolutions Stick Setting Specific Goals Key to Success by Paul Arco January 20 2021 1:06 PM
+Staying True to Your Food Resolutions -Setting Specific Goals Key to Long-Term Success

+January 2 2022 7:15 AM

-It's that time of the year again where we pledge to do better.
+ROCKFORD - It's that time of the year again when we turn our backs on past mistakes and pledge to do better.
 We're talking about News Year's resolutions.

-Some people will promise to quit smoking, exercise more frequently or maybe plan to reunite with long-lost friends or loved ones.
+Some people will promise to quit smoking, exercise more frequently or maybe plan to reunite with long lost friends or loved ones.
 But about this time every year one of the most talked-about resolutions is to improve our diets and perhaps lose weight.

-While most people are more than ready to put 2020 in the rearview mirror, what are the best ways to go about making our food-related resolutions attainable as 2021 quickly approaches?
+While most people are more than ready to put 2021 in the rearview mirror, what are the best ways to go about making our food-related resolutions attainable as 2022 quickly approaches?

-"We have to make them realistic," said Adam Schafer, Dietitian, OSF HealthCare.
+"We have to make them realistic," said Adam Schafer, a clinical dietitian with OSF HealthCare.
 "A lot of times people say I want to eat healthier or be healthier.
 There are no specifics to that.
 We need to make sure resolutions are very specific and that you can measure it rather than throwing something out there that has no real meaning to it."